weaviate/weaviate-io/developers/weaviate/model-providers/huggingface/embeddings.md

 ## Configure the vectorizer

-[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an Hugging Face embedding model by setting the vectorizer as follows:
+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use a Hugging Face embedding model by setting the vectorizer as follows:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">